Ascites

 Placing an internal tube (shunt)

-Some people have a tube, called a shunt, put into their tummy.
-You need to be quite fit to have this procedure.
+Some people have a tube called a shunt put into the tummy.
+Doctors call this a peritoneovenous shunt.
 It drains the fluid directly into a large vein.
-Doctors call this a peritoneo-venous shunt.

-Peritoneo-venous shunt
+Peritoneovenous shunt

 One end of the shunt goes into the fluid in the tummy.
 The other end goes into a vein in the neck.
-A valve in the shunt means the fluid can only flow in one direction – from the tummy into the vein in the neck.
+A valve in the shunt means the fluid can only flow in 1 direction – from the tummy into the vein in the neck.

 You will need to stay in hospital for a short time while the hospital staff check the shunt is working properly.
 The shunt stays in permanently.
 Your doctor and nurse can give you more information about this.